What is vendor privileged access management?

 1. Vendor onboarding: The vendor submits an access request to the organization, specifying the systems and data they need to access.
 The request is reviewed and approved by authorized personnel within the organization.

-The benefits of implementing vendor privileged access management
+Benefits of implementing vendor privileged access management

 Specific benefits of implementing VPAM include: